Flo-R1der/My_Smart-Home_stuff/window-notifications/readme.md

 - 🪟 **Works with any binary window or door sensor**.
 - 🌡️ **Uses indoor and outdoor temperature sensors** to calculate the temperature difference.
 - ⚙️ **Dynamic waiting time** – automatically adapts based on the temperature difference.
-- 🔔 **Fully customizable actions** – send notifications, announce via Alexa, trigger alarms, or run your own automations.
+- 🔔 **Fully customizable actions** – send notifications, announce via Alexa, trigger alarms, or run your own actions.
 - 🔁 **Second action** – optional additional action if the window is still open after the waiting period.
 - ✖️ **Close action** – optional action triggered when the window is closed (e.g. clear a reminder).
 - 🧩 **Beginner-friendly demo action** – includes an example notification using Home Assistant variables.